Akiyoshi7922/furima-35424/README.md

 | birthday           | date   | null: false               |

 Association
-- has_many :item
+- has_many :items
-- has_many :order
+- has_many :ordersPrefecture must be other than 1

 ordersテーブル